spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 <br>

-## I. Issues, issues, issues
+## I. Issues

-> This first chapter describes the thought process behind creating Wirehead and the design goals we had in mind when creating it.
->
 > If you'd like to skip ahead to the tutorial, go to chapter II.
 >
 > If you'd like to skip ahead to Wirehead's internal workings, go to chapter III.
 ---

 In late 2023, we at TReNDS attempted to make use of one such generator, [SynthSeg](https://arxiv.org/abs/2107.09559), to replicate their results by training a MeshNet on 300,000 synthetic samples[^3].
-However, quick into the experimentation process, we noted three key things:
+However, early into the experimentation process, we noted three key things:

-1. **Generation time** was quite significant (one sample per second on our A40).
-Generating that many samples using their setup (train -> generate) would have taken us at least **80 hours.**
+1. **Generation time** was quite significant (2 seconds per sample on our A40).
+Generating that many samples using their setup (train -> generate) would have taken us **hundreds of hours.**
 2. **Data size was massive**, and to obtain the number of samples used by the SynthSeg team would overwhelm our cluster's storage system **(91 terabytes at 32 bit)**
 3. **Hardware was greatly underutilized**. glancing at nvtop showed us that our gpus would be barely used during sample generation, before peaking for about 5 seconds while training on a new batch.
 On average, we got just **around 30% GPU utilization**